 General Education + major requirements + electives = transfer or AA degree

 The general education classes are designed to help you explore a variety of areas of study before narrowing down your specialty and major requirement classes.

-The Intersegmental General Education Transfer Curriculum (also called IGETC) has 5 areas of study that focus on English, math, science, social science, arts and humanities.
+The Intersegmental General Education Transfer Curriculum (IGETC/ Plan C) has 5 areas of study that focus on English, math, science, social science, arts and humanities.

 Career Tip: Use the general breadth requirements of IGETC to explore different subjects that could be potential majors or careers.